vvjn/IsoRank.jl/docs/src/index.md

 graph.
 Since IsoRank.jl doesn't explicitly build the product graph in order to perform power iteration, it has much better time and space complexity compared to other implementations of IsoRank.

+The greedy network alignment method described in the paper is also implemented here.

 ## Installation